 CBD is a non-psychoactive component of the cannabis plant.
 It is commonly known as cannabidiol and you can find this compound in both hemp and marijuana plants.
 Some scientific claims suggest that CBD has therapeutic benefits.
 It can act as an anti-inflammatory agent while it also carries properties of an analgesic.
 In fact, patients report that they use CBD for anxiety, depression, pain, and other qualifying medical conditions.
 That said, let us look at the legal status of CBD in detail.

 First and foremost, you need to understand that hemp and marijuana are two different things.
 Hemp strains do not produce toxic substances.
 This is the reason why hemp-derived CBD is legal on the federal level.
-And you don’t even need an MMJ card in Fontana to purchase CBD oil.
+And you don’t even need an MMJ card in Fontana to purchase CBD oil, you can simply buy from the CBD Store.
 But you have to take note that the legalization took place in 2018.
 Since then, not many people understand the nitty and gritty of CBD rules and regulations.
 The trick here is that cannabis is still illegal on the federal level.
 This means that federal law does not accept cannabis for medical or recreational use.

 After hemp was legalized a certain category of cannabis was removed from the schedule 1 substances list.
 However, the step was to ensure that hemp used for industrial purposes received equal financial and commercial space.
 The legalization also ensured that CBD derived from hemp with less than or equal to 0.3% THC is legally available nationwide.
 The only problem was that hemp and marijuana are two different things.
 This means marijuana is still illegal on the federal level and the case does not change for CBD.
 As long as marijuana is classified as schedule 1 substance, it will remain federally illegal.
 The only good news here is that hemp legalization has opened doors for agricultural beneficiaries.
 You can manufacture, produce, and sell CBD as long as you keep all the regulations in mind.